Traveling waves of NLS System arising in optical material without Galilean symmetry: Abstract

 \section{Abstract}

 We consider a system of NLS with cubic interactions arising in nonlinear optics without Galilean symmetry.
 The absence of Galilean symmetry can lead to many difficulties, such as global existence and blowup problems; see [Comm.
 Partial Differential Equations 46, 11 (2021), 2134–2170].
 In this paper, we mainly focus on the influence of the absence of this symmetry on the traveling waves of the NLS system.
-Firstly, we obtain the existence of traveling solitary wave solutions that are non-radial and complex-valued.
-Secondly, using the asymptotic analysis method, when the frequency $\omega$ is sufficiently large, we establish the high frequency limit of the traveling solitary wave solution.
-Finally, for the mass critical case, we provide a novel condition for the existence of global solutions which is significantly different from the classical.
-In particular, this new condition breaks the traditional optimal assumption about initial data.
+Firstly, we obtain the existence and nonexistence of traveling solitary wave solutions that are non-radial and complex-valued.
+Secondly, using the asymptotic analysis method, we establish the high frequency limit of the traveling solitary wave solutions when the frequency $\omega$ is sufficiently large.
+Finally, for the mass critical case, we provide an interesting result for the existence of a global solution that is significantly different from the classical.
+In particular, the new condition of the initial data breaks the traditional optimal assumption.